wso2-extensions/mi-inbound-cdc/docs/config.md

 1. Setup MI cluster refering to [https://apim.docs.wso2.com/en/latest/install-and-setup/setup/mi-setup/deployment/deploying_wso2_ei/#](https://apim.docs.wso2.com/en/latest/install-and-setup/setup/mi-setup/deployment/deploying_wso2_ei/#).
 2. Make sure that the server.id param is unique across all the CDC Inbound endpoints in the cluster.
 If not, change the server.id param (When listening to  MySQL databases)
-3. Ensure that the coordination param is set to ture
+3. Ensure that the coordination param is set to true.
 4. Start the MI nodes in the cluster
 5. You may notice that, only one (coordinator)  MI instance is mediating the events.
 Once the coordinator is down, one of the members will carry on the mediation.
-**Important** :  In clustering , it is mandatory to point the same data source for schema history and offset storage for all the MI instances in the cluster.
+**Important** :  In clustering, it is mandatory to point the same data source for schema history and offset storage for all the MI instances in the cluster.